oplS17projects/StatsPros/README.md

 - Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
 - Will you use lazy evaluation approaches?
 --->
-Since the data we'll be using for will be retrieved from a JSON object, we shall need to create different presentations of this data for whichever style chart the user requests or is available.
+Since the data we're be using is retrieved from a JSON object, we created different presentations of this data for whichever style chart the user requests or is available.

-some data will need to map different statistical functions over, like the mean shooting percentage over a list of players anbd their respective lists of shots data.
-This will require creating objects to represent different players and teams, thus the need for object orientation.
+Some data maps different statistical functions, like the mean shooting percentage, over a list of players and their respective lists of shots data.
+This required creating objects to represent different players and teams, thus the need for object orientation.
-We'll need to recursively call functions to 'cdr' through while process =ing data in different lists and/or ring buffers.
+We recursively call functions to 'cdr' through while processing data in different lists.

 <!---
 The idea here is to identify what ideas from the class you will use in carrying out your project.